gnanimail/google-vision-api-image-annotate/README.md

 This repository includes code originally written during the [Archives Unleashed Hackathon](https://artsweb.uwaterloo.ca/archivesunleashed/) (March 3-5, 2016).

 The "google-vision-api.py" and "google-vision-api-image-annotate.py" are command-line tools to work with the Vision API.

+The latter script creates images that are annotated with the responses from the Google Cloud Vision API.
+This helps you see what entities and texts (among many other features) were found by the API in one glance.

 ```
-$ python google-vision-api.py [images]
+$ python google-vision-api.py [image or path/to/folder]

-$ python google-vision-api-image-annotate.py [images]
+$ python google-vision-api-image-annotate.py [image or path/to/folder]
 ```

 ## Google Cloud Vision API